 - Trekking in the Zillertal Alps: Cicerone Press, by Allan Hartley.
 Focused on Trekking in the Zillertal valley – one of the most popular hiking regions.

-Between Switzerland and Liechtenstein on the West, Tyrol on the East and Germany on the North side lies Vorarlberg.
-Like Tirol, it’s quite easy to access from Munich and Zurich.
+Vorarlberg sits between Switzerland and Liechtenstein on the West, Tyrol on the East and Germany on the North.
+Like Tyrol, it’s quite easy to access from Munich and Zurich.
 The capital of the region is Bludenz, a city of about 15,000 people.

-Although the smallest of the Austrian provinces, Vorarlberg is plenty rich in hiking and other outdoor activities both during summer and winter.
-Hiking in Vorarlberg is plentiful and since the entire province is in the mountains the scenery is beautiful.
+Although the smallest of the Austrian provinces, Vorarlberg is plenty rich in hiking and other outdoor activities.
+Hiking in Vorarlberg is plentiful and the mountains and the scenery are beautiful.
 Near Bodensee (Lake Constance in English) there are also views to the lake to be enjoyed.

 - Montafon, right on the Swiss border (Davos on the other side!), Montafon is a long valley of nearly 40 kilometers.
 Vorarlberg’s highest mountain, the sun cream inspiring Piz Buin (3,312 m ) at the south end.
 Excellent hiking opportunities here with the opportunity to cross over to Switzerland.